modesty/pdf2json/readme.md

   * More test coverage, 4 more test scripts added, see _package.json_ for details
   * Easier access to dictionaries, including color, font face and font style, see Dictionary reference section for details
   * Refactor to ES6 class for major entry modules
-  * Dependencies removed: lodash, async
+  * Dependencies removed: lodash, async and yargs
   * Upgrade to Node v14.18.0 LTSs

 ### Install on Ubuntu